jeeliz/jeelizFaceFilter/README.md

 # jeelizFaceFilter

+To perform deep-learning based computer vision directly in the browser.
-This API allow you to detect and track the face in real time from a video stream, and to overlay 3D content for augmented reality application.
+This API allows you to detect and track the face in real time from a video stream, and to overlay 3D content for augmented reality application.
 We provide some demonstration using THREE.js 3D engine.
 Thanks to *Jeeliz Face Filter*, you can build your own augmented reality web application.

 You can test it with these demos (included in this repo) :
 * THREE.JS based demos :